Find Affordable College Courses

 Full Writing Studies at University of Pittsburgh - Greensburg Report

-University of Pittsburgh - Johnstown ranked #7 on this year’s Best Writing Studies Schools in Pennsylvania list.
+With a ranking of #7, University of Pittsburgh - Johnstown did quite well on this year’s best schools for writing studies students.
 Located in the suburb of Johnstown, Pitt Johnstown is a public college with a small student population.

 The average amount in student loans that writing majors at Pitt Johnstown take out is $26,453.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $398.